shtse8/DartScript/memory-bank/systemPatterns.md

 - **Virtual DOM Node Pattern:** Using `VNode` objects to represent the desired DOM structure in memory, linked to actual DOM nodes via `domNode` property.
 - **Diffing/Patching Pattern:** Comparing VNode trees (`_patch`) and applying
-  targeted updates to the DOM instead of full replacement.
+  targeted updates to the DOM.
+Uses keyed reconciliation (`_patchChildren`) for efficient list updates.